-RELX PLC Expands Share Buyback Program with Latest Purchase - TipRanks.com
+RELX plc Expands Share Buyback Program with Latest Purchase - TipRanks.com

 More about RELX plc

-RELX PLC operates in the information and analytics industry, providing data-driven insights and analytics solutions across various sectors, including scientific, technical, medical, legal, and business domains.
+RELX plc operates in the information and analytics industry, providing scientific, technical, and medical information products and services.
+The company focuses on delivering data-driven insights to professionals across various sectors, including legal, risk, and business analytics.